jbrcoleman/RealTimeCDC-Platform/README.md

 - EKS cluster and all workloads
 - RDS database (including data)
 - S3 buckets (will fail if not empty)
+- DynamoDB tables (must be deleted separately if created by applications)
 - All IAM roles and policies

+**Note**: DynamoDB tables are created by applications at runtime and are NOT managed by Terraform.
+Use `./scripts/cleanup.sh` for complete cleanup, or `./scripts/cleanup-dynamodb.sh` to delete only tables.

 ### Troubleshooting Cleanup Issues